WHY I LOVE MY JUJU CUP, AND TIPS TO HELP YOU LOVE IT TOO

 I just LOVE talking about the concept of the menstrual cup.
 People are either intrigued or grossed out!
 The thing is, if you’re female and between the ages of around 15-50, you’re most likely getting a period around 12x a year; over 400 in your lifetime.
-And if the average woman uses 25 tampons/pads in one cycle, that equates to 300 in a month; 10,000 in a lifetime.
-There are around 6,000,000 women of menstruating age in Australia, so in one month, you could expect around 18,000,000 pads and tampons are being used.
+And if the average woman uses 25 tampons/pads in one cycle, that equates to 300 in a year; 10,000 in a lifetime.
 All of that heading off to landfill.
 ALL OF IT.
 Unless of course they’re using a menstrual cup!
 Did you know menstrual cups have actually been around since the early 1900’s?

 I have tried, LOVE and use JuJu cups, made in Australia, but there are other brands out there too.
 They all work in practically the same way: they catch your menstrual flow.
 That’s right, they catch it all, and only require emptying and cleaning 2-3x a day.
 And once it’s in, you shouldn’t feel it at all.